Skip navigation

 What is it used for?

 A Gram stain is most often used to find out if you have a bacterial infection.
-If you do, the test will show if your infection is Gram-positive or Gram-negative.
+If you do, the test will show whether the bacteria in your infection is Gram-positive or Gram-negative.
+This may help your provider decide what other tests are needed to help identify which bacteria are causing your infection and how to treat it.

 A Gram stain may also be used to diagnose fungal infections.